emepyc/apijs/README.md

     });

 </code>
-Checks can be defined using the method itself of its name:
+Checks can be defined using the method itself or its name:
 <code>

     var check_numeric = function (val) {